RMITLibrary/easy_cite/markdown/chicagoa.md

 - Ensure the first part of the short citation matches what is listed in the bibliography.

 - A short title is italicised or placed in "quotation marks" based on the full title.

+#### Citing a source, including online journal articles, with no page numbers

+Journal articles that are published online tend to have no page numbers.
+Sometimes, other sources also have no page numbers, such as some e-books, and webpages and websites.

+If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators in your footnote such as the section name (e.g under "section heading"), paragraph number (e.g para.
+6) or chapter number (e.g chap.
+5).

+As page numbers or alternative page locators are NOT required in the bibliography, omit them from the bibliography.

+**Examples (non-shortened and shortened footnote):**

+> {.footnote-indent}1.
+Jo Francis, "Ephemera and the Construction of First World War Life Writing," *Open Library of Humanities* 11, no. 2 (2025), under "Ephemera as Gateway," https<nolink>://doi.org/10.16995/olh.17161.

+> {.footnote-indent}2.
+Francis, "Ephemera and the Construction of First World War Life Writing," under "Ephemera as Gateway."

 #### Block quotations